WebFiori/docs/installation.md

 * mysqli PHP Extension
 * json PHP Extension

+In addition to that, it would be great to have an IDE that can help in writing code and debugging.
+We recommend to use [Apache Netbeans IDE](https://netbeans.apache.org/).

 ## Setup Local Development Environment In Windows

+In this setup, we will be using an actual web server instead of using the PHP's built-in server.
 Setting up a local development environment is simple.
 The setps for doing so are:
 * Download and Install WAMP stack (we will use [Bitnami WAMP](https://bitnami.com/stack/wamp/installer))
 * Download the framework.